willem-vanheemstrasystems/backbone-headstart/README.md

 - Inside the DBACh06 project directory run: npm install
 - Run: bower install
 - Run: grunt distribute
-- Run: npm start
+- Run: npm start-todo
-- Open a web browser at: http://localhost:4712/library.html
+- Open a web browser at: http://localhost:4711/todo.html

 #Chapter 7 - Common Problems and Solutions
 Reviews common issues you may encounter when using Backbone.js and ways of addressing them.